michurin/cnbot/README.md

 ```

 You can see that your message has been put to arguments in convenient normalized form, and you have a bunch of useful variables
 with additional information.
 We will consider them further.
-At this point we just figure out then our user id is `tg_message_from_id=153333328`.
+At this point we just figure out that our user id is `tg_message_from_id=153333328`.
 We will use this information very soon.

 ### Asynchronous messaging